-This obligation is separate to any other Credit Cover obligations that Suppliers may face (such as under the Capacity Market or BSC) and any Credit Cover lodged through this obligation will be treated independently of other requirements.
+The Credit Cover obligations under the CfD and Nuclear RAB are separate from each other and any other Credit Cover obligations that Suppliers may face (such as under the Capacity Market or Balancing and Settlement Code (BSC)).
+Any Credit Cover lodged for CfD or Nuclear RAB will be treated independently of other requirements.